On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Quadratic Twist Families That Satisfy the Full BSD Conjecture

 We compare these lists with the curves in \cite[Example 1]{burungale2024zeta}.

+\begin{enumerate} \item The curves in our respective first bullet points match entirely. \item The curves in our second bullet form a strict subset of the curves in their second bullet point.
+The curves there that we are not listing here are those with Cremona label 62a1, 66b1, 105a1, and 141c1.
+To investigate the discrepancy, we implemented the script \path{diagnose_curve_discrepancy.py} that produces \path{output/discrepancy_report.txt} showing exactly which of the conditions are being violated.
+We find that all four fail for the same reason: the condition for non-emptiness of $\mathcal{S}$ in \Cref{prop:S_non_empty} is violated; i.e. the set $\mathcal{S}$ is empty.
+(This is also confirmed by searching for primes up to $10{,}000$.)
+Since $\mathcal{S}$ is the set of prime support for the infinitely many twists, these four curves have not been shown to admit infinitely many twists satisfying BSD.

-\begin{enumerate} \item The curves in the first bullet point match entirely. \item The curves in the second bullet point are a subset of the curves in the second bullet point of \cite[Example 1]{burungale2024zeta}; the curves there that we are not listing here all have $E(\Q)[2] \cong \Z/2\Z$.
-For this second bullet point, the authors of that paper are relying on the theorems in \cite{zhai2016non} to establish the existence of infinitely many twists that unconditionally satisfy the $2$-part of BSD; and while there are such theorems in the $E(\Q)[2] = 0$ case, there are no such theorems in \cite{zhai2016non} that establish such a result in the case $E(\Q)[2] \neq 0$, as also mentioned in \Cref{rem:no-full-four-torsion}.
-The closest statement is Theorem~1.6 of \emph{loc.\ cit.}, which applies only to Neumann--Setzer curves; however, this case is excluded in our setting, since such curves necessarily have prime conductor, which is precluded as in \Cref{rem:alg1}).
-We therefore contend that the four curves 62a1, 66b1, 105a1, and 141c1 have not yet been shown to unconditionally admit infinitely many twists satisfying full BSD.
-Finally, we note that the results of \cite{cai20202} are also inapplicable here, since \(\ord_2(L_{\mathrm{alg}}(E,1))=-2\) for these curves, rather than \(-1\) that is necessary for the results of \cite{cai20202} to apply. \end{enumerate}
+Moreover, all four of these curves have $E(\Q)[2] \cong \Z/2\Z$.
+For this second bullet point, the authors of that paper are relying on the theorems in \cite{zhai2016non} to establish the existence of infinitely many twists that unconditionally satisfy the $2$-part of BSD; and while there are such theorems in the $E(\Q)[2] = 0$ case, there are no such theorems in \cite{zhai2016non} that establish such a result in the case $E(\Q)[2] \neq 0$, as also mentioned in \Cref{rem:no-full-four-torsion}.\footnote{ The closest statement is Theorem~1.6 of \emph{loc.\ cit.}, which applies only to Neumann--Setzer curves; however, this case is excluded in our setting, since such curves necessarily have prime conductor, which is precluded as in \Cref{rem:alg1}. } \end{enumerate}